DTC: Deep Tracking Control: Results

 \subsection{Evaluation of Accuracy}

-We demonstrate the precision of foothold tracking by devising a complex motion that required the robot to perform a turn-in-place maneuver on a small surface of $\unit[0.94\times 0.44]{m^2}$.
-The robot was commanded to walk up a slope onto a narrow table, then execute a complete $\unit[360]{deg}$ turn, and finally descend onto a pallet.
-Some snapshots of the experiment are provided in Fig.~3 A, while the full video is contained in movie S2.
+We demonstrate the precision of foothold tracking by devising a complex motion that requires the robot to perform a turn-in-place maneuver on a small surface area of $\unit[0.94\times 0.44]{m^2}$.
+The robot was commanded to walk up a slope onto a narrow table, then to execute a complete $\unit[360]{deg}$ turn, and finally to descend onto a pallet.
+Some snapshots of the experiment are provided in Fig.~\ref{fig:accuracy} A, \highlight{whereas} the full video is contained in movie S2.

 To evaluate the quality of the foothold tracking, we collected data while ANYmal walked on flat ground.
 Each experiment lasted for approximately $\unit[20]{s}$ and was repeated with eight different heading velocities selected from $\unit[\{\pm1.0, \pm0.8, \pm 0.6, \pm0.4\}]{m/s}$.
 We measured the tracking error as the smallest horizontal distance between a foot and its associated foothold during a stance phase.
-As shown in Fig.~3 B, the footholds could be tracked with very high precision of $\unit[2.3]{cm}$ and standard deviation $\unit[0.48]{cm}$ when averaged over the broad spectrum of heading velocity commands.
+As shown in Fig.~\ref{fig:accuracy} B, the footholds could be tracked with very high precision of $\unit[2.3]{cm}$ and standard deviation $\unit[0.48]{cm}$ when averaged over the broad spectrum of heading velocity commands.